-It’s been an exciting week for many reasons.
-I’ve been starting my morning with coffee and a book, going on long walks with my husband, and cooking intuitively— using my senses, not a recipe.
+Currently enjoying: starting my morning with a coffee and a book, going on long walks with my husband, and cooking intuitively— using my senses, not a recipe.
 The result?
 Less time spent online.
 The best part?
 I hardly miss it.

 Below are five things I thought were worth sharing this week: